Digital Nomad Packing List

 A laptop is one of the heaviest items in your bag, though most digital nomads aren’t able to sacrifice it for a smaller device.
 We opt for a MacBook Pro, but any laptop will work.

-This is Roost’s current iteration of their laptop stand, and it’s a must if you’re going to be working on a laptop for long periods of time.
-It folds up when not in use and offers seven levels of adjustment for your laptop when it’s time to work.
+This Nexstand K1 Carbon Fiber Laptop Stand is a must if you’re working on a laptop for long periods.
+It folds up when not in use and offers seven adjustment levels for your laptop when it’s time to work.
 It’s an easy way to get an ergonomic desk setup anywhere in the world.

-Apple’s Magic Keyboard is pretty standard, but we like it because it’s small, wireless, and integrates nicely with a MacBook.
-Though be sure to check your MacBook’s processor first, as you may need a different model from M1 to Intel.
-Otherwise, you can swap it out for your desired keyboard, although we recommend keeping it small and wireless.
+We like Apple’s Magic Keyboard with Touch ID because it’s small, wireless, and integrates nicely with a MacBook.
+It's compatible with Apple products back to 2020, though be sure to double-check your model first to make sure.
+We like this one because it makes logging in seamless and secure, but you can swap it out for your desired keyboard.
+We just recommend keeping it small and wireless to save space.

-This neoprene Keyboard Sleeve from Roost adds an extra layer of protection for your keyboard while in transit.
+This Neoprene Keyboard Sleeve from GRIFITI adds an extra layer of protection for your keyboard while in transit and includes a pocket for your mouse and cords.
 It’s low-profile and stretchy enough to fit around more than just Apple products.

-Apple’s Magic Mouse 2 is one of the flattest mice we’ve tested and is easily rechargeable.
-It may take some time getting used to no scroll wheel, so feel free to swap out whatever mouse you prefer here.
+Apple’s latest Magic Mouse charges with USB-C, so we don't need a separate Lightning cord.
+It's still one of the flattest mice we’ve tested and is easily rechargeable.
+It may take some time to get used to not having a scroll wheel, but you can feel free to swap out whatever mouse you prefer here.

-With a maximum output of 240W, the Anker 765 USB-C Cable easily charges everything on this list, from the smartphone to the laptop.
-We’re bringing along two.
-The 6-foot version is great for covering large distances, like when an outlet is a little too far away from your table at the coffee shop.
-Meanwhile, the 3-foot version is ideal for pretty much everything else.
+With a maximum output of 240W, the Anker Prime USB-C to USB-C Cable easily charges everything on this list, from the smartphone to the laptop.
+We’re bringing along two 3-foot versions since our charging hub has a cable long enough to make ends meet, though you can pack a longer cord if you really want it.
+We find the 3-foot version ideal for pretty much everything else.

 For days when there’s no outlet nearby, bring along the NITECORE Carbo 10000 Power Bank.
 It’s one of the slimmest and lightest battery banks we’ve tested to date, and the 10,000 mAh capacity will have you covered during long days of exploring.
 The unibody carbon construction feels nice and durable in your hands, and it has rounded corners that fit nicely into a pocket.
 However, the LED lights bleed into one another, so it can be hard to tell how much power is left.
 We just make sure to recharge it frequently.